-We’ve talked about digital placemaking before, but as placemaking is a concept that both predates and transcends digital technology, we thought we’d take a look at some of our favourite placemaking projects from around the globe.
-Some are so simple they require nothing more than a little inspiration and a lot of paint…
+We’ve talked about digital placemaking before, which adds technology to the people and the places, but as placemaking is a concept that both predates and transcends digital technology, we thought we’d take a look at some of our favourite placemaking projects from around the globe – some include digital aspects and some don’t.
+Indeed, some are so simple they require nothing more than a little inspiration and a lot of paint…

 ‘Yes!’ – DUMBO, New York City

 Despite the name, our first example has nothing to do with flying elephants.
-Instead, it pays homage to the power of cephalopods and positivity.
-DUMBO (short for Down Under Manhattan Bridge Overpass) is a neighbourhood in Brooklyn, which was once a manufacturing district (and birthplace of the cardboard box), but is now a centre for NYC artists and tech start-ups.
+Instead, it pays homage to the power of positivity in regeneration.
+DUMBO (short for Down Under Manhattan Bridge Overpass) is a neighbourhood in Brooklyn, which was once a manufacturing district (and birthplace of the cardboard box), but is now a mecca for NYC artists and tech start-ups.

-Like many urban environments, DUMBO is home to some unedifying concrete underpasses, which can become negative, unsafe spaces.
+Like many urban environments, DUMBO was home to some unedifying concrete underpasses and empty buildings – places which can become negative, unsafe spaces.
 Enter two eighty-foot-long murals featuring a fierce-looking octopus with tentacles that spell out the word ‘Yes!’ in fifteen-foot-high letters.

 Yes! mural at Jay Street in DUMBO, Brooklyn| Art in DUMBO via Facebook